EcrituresNumeriques/stylo/docs/src/en/features/monaco-editor.md

 - Copy (CTRL/Cmd+C);
 - Palette command (F1): gives access to all actions (and keyboard shortcuts) available with Monaco;
 - Metopes: blocks for infratextual markup in compliance with the Metopes chain;
-- Lightweight markup language: transforms selected text into bold, italic or hyperlinked text using Markdown light syntax, as well as creating footnotes.
-Indicates corresponding keyboard shortcuts.
+- Lightweight markup language: transforms selected text into bold, italic, hyperlinked texts, creates inline notes and indicates corresponding keyboard shortcuts.

 To access the Command Palette directly via a keyboard shortcut, you can use the F1 key (Alt + F1 on Internet Explorer, and fn + F1 on the Mac keyboard).